Nikolaichukr/DevOps-Internship/4. Git/git_config.md

  - **examples of using the command with options**
  - **other optional information**

-**Each part must be added as a separate command.**
+**Each part must be added as a separate commit.**

 ## Git config

-This repo will be updated in future commits.
+### General Description

+The `git config` command is used to configure various aspects of Git, such as user information, default behaviors, aliases, and more.
+Configuration options can be set at three different levels: system-wide, user-specific, and repository-specific.